Marty Sklar: Career

-Final role

-On February 16, 2006, then-chairman of Walt Disney Parks and Resorts, the unit of The Walt Disney Company which serves as the umbrella for Walt Disney Imagineering, Jay Rasulo, announced that Sklar would resign from his current position and take up the new position of international ambassador for Walt Disney Imagineering.
+On February 16, 2006, Jay Rasulo, then-chairman of Walt Disney Parks and Resorts (the unit of The Walt Disney Company which serves as the umbrella for Walt Disney Imagineering) announced that Sklar would resign from his current position and take up the new position of international ambassador for Walt Disney Imagineering.
 The occupation entails travelling around to art and design and architecture colleges, universities and other institutions around the world, offering seminars and attracting new talent to the company, as well as being a presence at future attraction and park openings, representing the company.
 Sklar said in a joint statement, "I knew that as my 72nd birthday and my 50th Disney anniversary approached, I would look for new challenges, so when Jay Rasulo asked me to talk about the future, I was 'all ears' to a challenging proposal Jay made.
 It not only seems to be one of those ideas that is overdue, but it was clear to me that I am the perfect casting (perhaps the only candidate) capable of originating and organizing this assignment."

 After 53 years of service, he left The Walt Disney Company and Walt Disney Imagineering on July 17, 2009, Disneyland's 54th anniversary.
 He was honored with a window on Main Street, U.S.A. in Disneyland on his final day.

-Disney Legend and other honors
+Sklar's autobiography, Dream It!
+Do It!: My Half-Century Creating Disney's Magic Kingdoms, was published in 2013.

+Honors and awards

 In 2001, Sklar was recognized as a Disney Legend.
 He served as President of Ryman Arts, whose Ryman Program for Young Artists honors Herb Ryman, an artist, designer and fellow Disney Legend.

 Sklar won a Lifetime Achievement Award from the Themed Entertainment Association (TEA) in 1995, and has been inducted into the International Association of Amusement Parks and Attractions (IAAPA) Hall of Fame.

 In 2016, Sklar was awarded the Diane Disney Miller Lifetime Achievement Award from The Walt Disney Family Museum.

-Death

-Sklar died in his Hollywood Hills home on July 27, 2017.